NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     4. Lesson 4 Objective Overview
         ---------------------------

-        1. You monitor changes to distribution groups and you don’t want to get events from other account management events because it would tend to hide the specific events you’re looking for in the high noise levels.
+        1. You monitor changes to distribution groups and you don't want to get events from other account management events because it would tend to hide the specific events you're looking for in the high noise levels.
 What policy do you need to set and what setting should it have?